 The football team isn't the only part of the school that uses the song, though.

-The LSU baseball team has also played the song at their games since the song has become an unofficial anthem of the school.
+The LSU baseball team has also played the song at their games, where fans rocking Baton Rouge t-shirts and boasting Geaux Tigers signs sing along joyfully.
 The band can also play the song, though that version is not nearly as easy to sing along to.

-Garth Brooks has said he loves playing in Louisiana because it is the only place on Earth where the top song everyone wants to hear is not "Friends in Low Places," his most popular song in country music.
+Country music star Garth Brooks has said he loves playing in Louisiana because it is the only place on Earth where the top song everyone wants to hear is not "Friends in Low Places," his most popular song.

-So when the Tigers kickoff every football game, expect over 100,000 LSU fans singing along to "Callin' Baton Rouge."
+So when the Tigers kickoff every football game in the Bayou, expect over 100,000 LSU fans singing along to "Callin' Baton Rouge."

 Virtually every college football fan remembers the 2019 season that saw the Tigers win the National Championship, led by head coach Ed Orgeron and Heisman-winning quarterback Joe Burrow.
 The game was held in New Orleans, so you can bet your bottom dollar that "Callin' Baton Rouge" was played at every tailgate and post-win celebration in Tigerland.